Sensing Technologies for Crowd Management, Adaptation, and Information Dissemination in Public Transportation Systems: A Review: Crowd management in PT systems

 Estimating and predicting (in space and/or time) some features of a human ``crowd'' in indoor and outdoor locations is an active research topic, with many applications, including surveillance and security, situation awareness, emergencies, and crowd management \cite{Cecaj2021}.
 In transport applications, the feature of interest is the number of components of the crowd and/or its density.

-Crowd prediction algorithms for transport applications can be classified on the basis of the prediction horizon into \textit{short-term} (less than $60$ minutes) and \textit{long-term} ones.
+Crowd prediction algorithms for transport applications can be classified on the basis of the prediction horizon into \textit{short-term} (less than $60$ minutes) and \textit{long-term} ones \cite{Bai2021}.
 Moreover, they can be classified, on the basis of the prediction methodology, into \emph{model-based} methods or \emph{data-driven} ones.

 Model-based methods include time-series analysis, regression modeling, hidden Markov models \cite{Fang2019}, and Kalman filtering models \cite{Zhang2017}.
-Due to the highly nonlinear and random nature of crowds, data-driven approaches have recently gained significant attention, including $k$-nearest neighbor ($k$-NN) methods, artificial neural networks techniques, ML and deep-learning (DL) techniques (see, e.g., \cite{Chang2012,Jeong2013}).
+Due to highly nonlinear and random nature of crowds, data-driven approaches have recently gained significant attention, including ML and deep learning (DL) techniques.
+Several works consider ML-based approaches for crowd management (see, for example, \cite{Xie2020,Luca2021}).
+In \cite{Yuan2022} the authors provide a thorough survey on ML techniques for intelligent transportation systems.

+Although ML-based approaches can achieve good results in crowd flow prediction, several reasons pushed researchers to adopt DL-based methods, such as, above all, the ability to automatically extract relevant patterns from unstructured and heterogeneous data.
+Differently from ML ones, indeed, DL approaches do not require manually extracted or handcrafted features, but can automatically extract the relevant features from the raw data collected by the sensors, process them and make the subsequent decision.
+In \cite{Tyagi2020} the reference structure of a crowd counting technique based on a convolutional neural network (CNN) is reported, whereas in \cite{Gao2020} crowd counting techniques are classified, according to the network property, into basic, scale aware models, context aware models, and multitask models.
 In some cases, simulation tools to predict traffic flow, like BusMezzo \cite{Toledo2010} or SUMO \cite{Lopez2018}, have been considered as well.

+Although crowd/traffic prediction and mobility forecasting are considered in several papers, mostly devoted to road congestion management in urban transportation, their application to PT systems is a relatively new topic: some recent studies are \cite{Zhang2017,Nuzzolo2016,Arabghalizi2020,Jenelius2020,Jenelius2020a}.
+In \cite{Arabghalizi2020}, a predictive model for bus crowding is proposed and tested on a AVL/APC dataset taken from the Pittsburgh-area bus using ML techniques.
+In \cite{Jenelius2020} a data-driven approach is considered to perform car-specific, metro, and train crowding prediction, aimed at providing accurate in-vehicle or station RTCI.